TinyTapeout/tinytapeout_www/content/siliwiz/resistors/_index.en.md

 ![](../images/image9.png)

-Set the labels to be in and out.
+Set the labels to be **in** and **out**.
 As soon as you’ve done that you should see the simulation plot update.
 You’ll need to switch from the cross section to the simulation tab.

 ![](../images/image57.png)